Panasonic S1H Comparison Review

 Is the Panasonic S1H a good camera?
 The S1H has a Camera Elo of 3125.
 This very strong rating puts it among the elite group of camera grand masters.
 The S1H ranks among the top 10 percent of all mirrorless interchangeable lens cameras.
 In terms of its sensor size category (full frame cameras), the S1H also ranks among the top 10 percent.

 |ISO 100 - 51 200 (50 - 204 800)|

 |151 x 114 x 110 mm, 1 052 g|

 Read on to find out more about the camera's size, sensor, features, reception by expert reviewers, and how it compares to other digital cameras.

 The side-by-side display below illustrates the physical size of the Panasonic S1H vis-à-vis a credit card.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.

-The table below summarizes the key physical specs of the Panasonic S1H alongside a set of comparators.
-If you want to review a camera pair side-by-side, just select a right-side comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.
+The table below summarizes the key physical specs of the Panasonic S1H alongside a set of similar cameras.
+If you want to review a particular camera pair side-by-side, just move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.

 The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The Panasonic S1H was launched in the US market at a price of $3,999.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.